 This feature makes sure that you always maintain a safe distance from vehicles around you.
 You may ask how so?

-Well basically, if the car ahead of you slows down, this motion-sensing system automatically slows down your car and vice versa.
+Well basically, if the vehicle ahead of you slows down, this motion-sensing system automatically slows down your motorhome and vice versa.
 Doesn’t that sound pretty cool?

 Once the road is clear, it accelerates again automatically.
 Talk about smart technology!